tmartin-m/datafun-04-notebooks/01-machine-setup/03b-mac-install-python-git-vscode.md

 Download and Install Each Tool:

 - **Python**: <https://www.python.org/>.
-Be sure to run the downloaded `.pkg` file and follow the installer instructions.
-Important: You must finalize your installation by installing certificates.
+Run the downloaded `.pkg` file and follow the installer instructions.
+  - IMPORTANT: Finalize your installation by installing certificates.
 An additional step is shown when installation completes (see the screenshot below).
 Look for the Python installation in Finder.
-Find the "Install Certifications" icon, and double-click to run it.
+Find the "Install Certificates" icon, and double-click to run it.
 This will be required when we add Git - do this now, while the links are available.
 - **Git** is often already installed on macOS.
 You can check by typing `git --version` in the terminal.
 If it's missing or outdated, install it from: <https://git-scm.com/>.
-- **VS Code** (Visual Studio Code): <https://code.visualstudio.com/>
+- **VS Code** (Visual Studio Code): <https://code.visualstudio.com/>.
+Run the downloaded file, extracting it first if needed.
+  - Move the VS Code app into the Applications directory, to make it available via Launchpad.
+  - Recommended: Follow the instructions at <https://code.visualstudio.com/docs/setup/mac> to "Launch VS Code from the command line".

 ## 2. Restart Computer After Installation